Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 Because this is a continuous distribution, probability corresponds to **area underneath the PDF**.

-For a uniform distribution, that is especially easy because the PDF is a rectangle.
+For a uniform distribution, this is especially easy because the PDF is a rectangle.

-Suppose you want the probability of being between two values:
+Suppose we want the probability that \(X\) falls between \(c\) and \(d\), where:

 $$
-c\text{ and }d
-$$

-where:

-$$
 a\leq c<d\leq b
 $$

-The width of this region is:
+The width of the desired interval is:

 $$
 d-c
 $$

-The PDF height is:
+The height of the PDF is:

 $$
 \frac{1}{b-a}